Still no sign of the Apple Car – could we make our own instead?

 As suggested in our full roundup of great apps for driving, Open Road is our favorite way to use your iPhone in the car. iCarMode is a decent choice, too.
 Both offer large buttons with shortcuts to commonly used features.
 We like them best for their music-playing abilities, but these apps are all-in-one solutions for navigation and calls, too.
 In terms of maps, they’re not as good as the navigation services discussed earlier, but for a one-stop shop this is a great way to make the most of your device in the car.

 Time for a spin

 Phew!
-Once you’ve kitted out your car with the latest drive-friendly apps, you might be tempted to go for a tyre-burning spin around the block.
+Once you’ve kitted out your car with the latest drive-friendly apps, you might be tempted to go for a tire-burning spin around the block.
 If you’re in the mood to throw safety out the window and put your pedal to the metal, get your adrenaline pumping with a high-speed iPhone racer like Asphalt 8 or Need for Speed: Hot Pursuit.
-It’s a good way to wind down and the graphics on these games are so impressive you might forget you’re not in a real life Apple Car just yet!
+It’s a good way to wind down and the graphics on these games are so impressive you might forget you’re not in a real-life Apple Car just yet!